TimonFeldmann/vue-observable-observables/README.md

 This tool adds a second **optional** parameter to the Vue.observable() method which identifies the observable object in the development tool.
 No modifications are required to your existing Vue.observable() calls; however if you would like to identify your observables easily in the dev tool, provide a name as the second parameter to Vue.observable().

+TypeScript typings are provided for this parameter modification to Vue.observable().

 # FAQ

 - Why create a popup development tool instead of creating a browser extension, isn't that insane?